LuisPuertollano/openhands2/README.md

 That's it!
 The script will:
 - ✅ Build all containers (PostgreSQL, Backend, Frontend)
+- ✅ Wait for PostgreSQL to be ready (automatic startup synchronization)
-- ✅ Initialize database automatically
+- ✅ Initialize database automatically (no manual intervention required)
-- ✅ Seed with mock data (15 resources, 3 projects)
+- ✅ Seed with mock data (15 resources, 3 projects, 45+ activities)
 - ✅ Start all services
 - ✅ Open http://localhost:45679 in your browser

+**Zero Configuration Required!** The setup is fully automated with intelligent startup orchestration.

 ### Alternative: Manual Docker Commands